An analytic viewpoint on the Hasse principle: Appendix: other examples

 In \cite{larmour}, Larmour showed a Springer-type theorem for Hermitian forms.
-By Remark \ref{7.1}, it is expected that said theorem, in combination with the results of Section \ref{section1}, gives rise to a Hasse principle for homogeneous varieties under unitary groups.
-To obtain this, we want to mimic the proof of Theorem~\ref{4.5}.
-We recall that Hermitian forms are defined over division algebras, or, more generally, central simple algebras.
-Hence, a natural starting point is studying whether valuations on a field $K$ (for us $K=\mathrm{Frac} \ \mathcal{O}^{\circ}(U_x)$, see the proof of Theorem~\ref{4.5}) extend ``well'' to a division algebra over $K$.
+By mimicking the proof of Theorem~\ref{4.5} and using the results of Section \ref{section1}, this gives rise to a Hasse principle for homogeneous varieties under unitary groups.
+Hermitian forms are defined over division algebras, so a natural starting point is studying whether valuations on a field $K$ (for us, $K=\mathrm{Frac} \ \mathcal{O}^{\circ}(U_x)$, see proof of Thorem~\ref{4.5}) extend ``well'' to division algebras over~$K$.

-This has already been studied in \cite{wu} under some restrictions.
+This has been studied in \cite{wu} under some restrictions.
 The results were then generalized using the same approach in \cite{parsur}.
 In both cases, the authors show a Hasse principle for homogeneous varieties under unitary groups.
-We give here a brief summary of the interpretation of these results in our setting, without any claim to originality, starting with some background information.
-In a recent manuscript (see \cite{guhsur}), the authors generalize the main theorem (Theorem \ref{7.5}) in certain special cases.
+We give here a brief summary of the interpretation of these results in our setting, without claim to originality.
+In a \cite{guhsur}, the authors generalize the main Theorem \ref{7.5} in some special cases.